GyqGbusername/GuanSir/README.md

 # GuanSir
-Based on AFNetworking Secondary packaging it will has Caching function
+Based on AFNetworking Secondary packaging it will has Caching function and Use more simple